mypdns/adblocker-rules/README.md

 And everyone else I've forgot to mention here.
 Have a look in the [source list](/adblocker-rules.template)

+## Mirror list

+The following repositories are official mirrors and should (when things goes right) be updated by [push on commit][poc]

 ## Tanks to
 Thanks to @Yuki2718, @THEtomaso, @krystian3w and everyone else who is